Installing Apache Tomcat on Ubuntu 18.04

 Apache Tomcat is an open-source software implementation of the Java Servlet and Java Server Pages technologies.
 With this guide, you’ll run applications within Tomcat using the OpenJDK implementation of the Java development environment.

-Ensure that your system is up to date and that you have completed the getting started guide.
+Ensure that your system is up to date and that you have completed the Setting Up and Securing a Compute Instance.
 If you are new to Linux server administration, we recommend reviewing our beginner’s guide and the article concerning systems administration basics.

 Make sure you’ve followed our instructions for setting your hostname.
 Issue the following commands to make sure it is set properly:

 The first command should show your short hostname, and the second should show your fully qualified domain name (FQDN).

 You should also make sure your system is up to date.
 Enter the following command and install any available updates:

 root or with the sudo prefix.
 For more information on privileges see our Users and Groups guide.

 sudo apt-get install tomcat9OpenJDK will be installed as a dependency when you install the